jldbc/jldbc.github.io/code/sql_ctes.md

 4|EdChum|Berkshire, United Kingdom|178578|17|
 5|ogrisel|Paris, France|29009|13|

 This is a fairly complicated question, but as you can see from the above query, it's easy to read and write when you tackle it with CTEs.
-The alternative would be to query the users table, then join on the comments table with a subquery for finding each user's comment count, which in turn would need a **second** subquery for finding which of these comments were related to machine learning in Python.
+The alternative would be to query the users table, then join on the comments table with a subquery for finding each user's comments, which in turn would need a **second** subquery for finding which of these comments were related to machine learning in Python.
 Gross!
 Don't do that.
 Use common table expressions instead.
 Your future self and whoever you share a code base with will thank you.